 The Hon.
-Justice S C Derrington, President
+Justice S C Derrington AM, President

 Justice Sarah Derrington is the President of the Australian Law Reform Commission (ALRC).